Saturday, December 14, 2024

 "But activities like mass feeding become significant during times like this, won't you agree?"

 "Yes, you are right.
 But Sundaralingam is not a wealthy person.
 Like us, he also belongs to the middle class.
 He is a small farmer.
 He has a family to support.
-The annual feast he has been hosting would have strained his finances even during the normal times.
-But he has been continuing this with great difficulty because of the dedication he has for his parents.
+The annual feast he has been hosting would have strained his finances, even during normal times.
+But, he has been continuing this, with great difficulty, because of his dedication to the commemoration of his parents.
 With the monsoon having failed for the past three years at a stretch and survival itself having become a burden for many people, his having continued this mass feeding during the last two years was a great feat.
-Only on realizing that in the present circumstances he won't be able to bear the expenses of hosting a feast for the entire village, he would have decided to give up this activity.
+Only on realizing that in the present circumstances, he won't be able to bear the expenses of hosting a feast for the entire village, he would have decided to give up this activity.
 He would have unconsciously felt the need to rationalize his decision and come out with this reason!" said Veeraraghavan.

 "If activities like this are interrupted once, it will be very difficult to resume them.
 The guilt of having stopped the activity once will be haunting a person throughout his life.
-It will be better to discontinue the activity citing some reason.
+They would find it better to discontinue the activity, citing some reason.
 It will give the person a sense of relief!"

 "You are stating your own assumptions about what Sundaralingam's thinking would have been, aren't you?"

 "In the case of Sundaralingam, he needed money to host the annual feast.
-But I have given up the rituals I have been doing in the early morning, which didn't involve spending any money!" he continued.
+But, I have given up the rituals I have been performing in the early morning, which didn't involve spending any money!" he continued.

 "You have stopped your early morning rituals?
 I didn't notice it!" said Pankajam, in astonishment.

-"Since I have been doing these early morning rituals even before your getting up in the morning, you might not have seen me doing them.
-Therefore, you could not have noticed me stopping them either!"
+"Since I had been doing these early morning rituals even before your getting up in the morning, you might not have seen me doing them.
+Therefore, you could not have noticed my having stopped them either!"

 "If you found it difficult to draw water from the well, you could have woken me up.
 I would have drawn water from the well for you!" said Pankajam.